Video-Nomad/gs-curvetools-docs/docs/source/advanced-visibility.rst

   :align: right
   :width: 250px

-Toggling Curve Highlight button will enabled Advanced Visibility for any selected curve.
+Toggling Curve Highlight button will enable Advanced Visibility for any selected curve.

 In this mode curve itself and its components (CVs and optionally Hull) will be always-on-top and drawn with the chosen color.